cjhead/cbpro/README.md

 }
 ```

+- When ready, run `make`

 ## Configuration

 - For the functions that require authorization, you'll need to put your
-  credentials in a text file similar to this:
+  credentials in a text file with a format like to this:
 ```
 secret_key ****************
 api_key *************